-Q22.
 Describe how the subsidized housing and expiration dates impact your community's housing needs.

 Over half (155 units) of Haysville's federally subsidized housing units are set to expire by 2025.
 The remaining 60 will expire in 2034.
-At this time, whether a owner decided to renew subsidy contracts or not will determine how many affordable units remain.
-One hundred and fifty five units is not insignificant, will surely impact many Haysville residents, and should be considered when planning future housing projects.
+At this time, whether an owner decides to renew subsidy contracts or not will determine how many affordable units remain.
+One hundred and fifty-five units is not insignificant, and will surely impact many Haysville residents.
+This should be considered when planning future housing projects.